-Recipients of the 2015 Award for Excellence in Online Teaching were the following.
 Recipients are pictured receiving the award from Dr. Debbie Thorne, Associate Vice President for Academic Affairs.

 Dr. Dailey has been teaching communication courses since 2009, with the last two years spent at Texas State University.
 She teaches both graduate and undergraduate classes in organizational communication, research methods, and technology.
 Dr. Dailey is being recognized for her online course, COMM 3301: Empirical Research Methods, a class she designed and developed in the Advanced Online Course Design and Development course offered by ITS.
 In teaching both online and face-to-face courses, Dr. Dailey strives to make course material relevant to students beyond the college campus.
 Dr. Dailey received a bachelor of arts at Southwestern University, and a master of arts and Ph.D. at The University of Texas at Austin.
 Dr. Dailey was also the Outstanding Communications Adjunct of the Year two years in a row during her tenure at St. Edward's University.
 She has had her work published in several journals, including Communication Teacher, which publishes creative instructional activities for communication courses.
 She also serves on the editorial review board of this journal.